Foundation / Corporation

 University of North Dakota School of Medicine and Health Sciences - Center for Rural Health (CRH)

-1) The Outstanding Rural Health Provider Award will be presented to a healthcare provider (e.g., physician, nurse, dentist, physician assistant, nurse practitioner, dietician, etc.), who practice in rural North Dakota, and is unselfishly committed to improving the health of their community and service area.
+The Outstanding Rural Health Provider Award will be presented to a health care provider (e.g. physician, nurse, dentist, physician assistant, nurse practitioner, dietician, etc.), who practice in rural North Dakota, and is unselfishly committed to improving the health of their community and service area.

-5) The Outstanding Rural Educator/Mentor Award will be presented to a professional who has made outstanding contributions to the education, development and placement of new healthcare professionals in rural North Dakota communities.
+The Outstanding Rural Educator/Mentor Award will be presented to a professional who has made outstanding contributions to the education, development and placement of new health care professionals in rural North Dakota communities.
 Academic educators, community-based instructors and preceptors are eligible for this award.

-The awards will be presented at the Dakota Conference on Rural and Public Health, which will be held June 13-15, 2017 at the Holiday Inn Riverside in Minot, North Dakota.
+The awards will be presented at the Dakota Conference on Rural and Public Health, which will be held June 13-15, 2018 at the Alerus Center in Grand Forks, North Dakota.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.